-Prerequisites and other notes: This course will fulfill one of the three required graduation credits for mathematics.
+Prerequisites and other notes: This course will fulfill one (1) additional credit of mathematics.

-ALGEBRA I Y
+ALGEBRA I 🍸

 Course: 201811 (Basic) 1 credit

 201816 (Academic) 1 credit

-HONORS ALGEBRA ι Υ

 201918 (Honors) 1 credit

 Algebra I deepens and extends the understanding of linear and exponential relationships by comparing and contrasting them with each other and with quadratic functions and by applying linear models to data.
 Students will engage in methods for analyzing, solving, and applying quadratic functions, as well as solve systems of equations involving linear, exponential, and quadratic functions.
 In addition, students will create and solve equations and inequalities and examine data sets in one and two variables.
 Students will expand their experience with functions to include more specialized functions - absolute value, step, and piecewise defined functions.
 The Standards for Mathematical Practices will be applied throughout the course to help students experience mathematics as a coherent, useful, and logical subject that requires students to make sense of problem situations.
 This curriculum is aligned to the Maryland College and Career Ready Standards.
 Students will take the Maryland Assessment for Algebra I at the completion of this course.